For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 Individual participant data (IPD) sharing statement (WHO)

-Participant level data refers to the individual de-identified participant data (IPD in short), also known as ‘raw data’.
-In compliance with the June 2017 ICMJE statement, data-sharing details are expected to be stated at study registration as well as at manuscript submission.
-Please confirm which of the following statements would be appropriate in your case, providing as many details as possible (you can choose more than one option):
+Participant level data refers to the individual participant data (IPD), also known as ‘raw data’, collected during your study.
+In compliance with the June 2017 ICMJE statement, your data-sharing intentions are expected to be stated at study registration as well as at manuscript submission.
+As a result, could you please confirm which of the following statements would be appropriate in your case, providing as many of the details in italics as possible.
+You can choose more than one option if applicable.
+Storing in a publicly available repository is the gold standard and if you provide a link to your dataset now or add one later your study will receive a green raw data badge.

 - The datasets generated during and/or analysed during the current study are not expected to be made available due to (please provide the reason)

-If your plans change you will be able to update your record at a later date.
+If your plans change you will be able to update your data-sharing statement at a later date.

 IPD sharing summary (WHO)